The global skills and competency framework for the digital world

 Autonomy

-Works under general direction.
+Works under general direction to complete assigned tasks.
 Receives guidance and has work reviewed at agreed milestones.
+May delegate routine tasks to others within own team.

 Influence